 He served two terms as president of the Arthur W. Page Society and was inducted into that organization’s Hall of Fame in September 2003.
 He is a past chairman of The Seminar.
 He also chaired the board of the Institute for Public Relations and continues as an emeritus director, and served on the Board of Directors of the Global Public Affairs Institute.
 He is a member of, The Wisemen and the Public Relations Society of America.

-Gary Sheffer is currently a senior corporate strategist at Weber Shandwick, one of the world's leading global communications and engagement firms.
-He served as vice president of corporate communications and public affairs for General Electric for 13 years.
+Gary Sheffer is currently the Sandra R. Frazier professor of public relations at Boston University.
+Prior to this position, he was a senior corporate strategist at Weber Shandwick.
+Sheffer served as vice president of corporate communications and public affairs for General Electric for 13 years.
 He was GE’s chief global reputation officer, developing protocols for crisis, risk assessment and tactical execution.
 Gary also served as chairman of the Arthur W. Page Society.
 He is on the board of the Institute for Public Relations (IPR) and is a founder/board member of the GE-Reagan Scholarship Program.
 He is a graduate of Siena College.

 Page Center Director